Fully updated for ‘Between Worlds’ Ranked Season by Den.

 Turn 3 is a very important point for our deck.
 As you might have noticed, we have no “on-curve” play for that round as there are no 3-drop units in the deck.
 This turn usually is where we need to make our decision between committing to go wide with cheap drops, or storing mana to support our bigger hitters.

-Currently, the meta isn’t featuring too many healing-heavy decks, making burn-oriented strategies a pretty safe bet when it comes to steadily and quickly climbing the ladder.
+Currently, the meta isn’t featuring too many healing-heavy decks, outside of maybe Darkness, making burn-oriented strategies a pretty safe bet when it comes to steadily and quickly climbing the ladder.